2023 Best Value Economics Bachelor's Degree Schools

 Top 25 Best Schools for Affordable Quality for a Bachelor's in Economics

-Our 2023 rankings named Brigham Young University - Provo the best value school in the United States for economics students working on their bachelor’s degree.
-BYU is a fairly large private not-for-profit school located in the city of Provo.
+Our analysis found Brigham Young University - Provo to be the best value school for economics students who want to pursue a bachelor’s degree in the United States.
+BYU is a very large private not-for-profit school located in the medium-sized city of Provo.

-The average tuition and fees for an out-of-state undergraduate student at BYU are $6,120 a year.
+Out-of-state tuition fees for undergraduate students at BYU are $6,120 per year.
 On average, economics graduates from BYU take out $17,097 in student loans while working on their Bachelor's Degree.

 You’ll be in good company if you decide to attend Brigham Young University - Idaho.
 It ranked #2 on our 2023 Best Value Economics Bachelor’s Degree Schools list.
 BYU - I is a very large private not-for-profit school located in the town of Rexburg.